Statistics & methodology glossary

 - Standard deviation (σ)

 - The square root of variance: a measure of spread around the mean.
-In Rankquant, each reviewer has a personal σ_u and (for R3 imputation) each source has a pooled σ̃_s.
-Z-score normalization uses σ_u as the per-reviewer scale factor.
+In Rankquant, each reviewer has a personal σ_u, and z-score normalization uses σ_u as that reviewer's scale factor.

 - Bias–variance tradeoff

 - The fundamental statistical tension: reducing bias in an estimator typically increases variance and vice versa.
-Rankquant's choice of CI-floor ranking (rather than mean ranking) accepts slight conservative bias in exchange for a large variance penalty on thin-sample products.
-Similar intuition drives Bayesian shrinkage.
+Rankquant's AI-adjusted percentile takes that trade explicitly: shrinking toward the corpus average accepts a little bias to buy a large variance reduction on thin-sample products.
+The same intuition drives Bayesian shrinkage generally.

 - Reviewer fixed effects